 As we set foot on land in the port of New York City she spit and cried out, “No better than Ireland.”
 I had to take charge.
 When I found the chest holding everything we brought with us, I looked around, wondering what to do.
 Another Irish family told us to get into a cart with them.
 It stopped in front of a tall building.
 A man carried our chests up to a small dark room where we would all stay the night.
 At least we were off the ship.

 Mother never stopped crying.
 She said she would not eat the food of a cursed country.
 She died just days after our arrival.
 Some men came and took her body away before we even had time to wash it.
 They said she would be buried without a mass.
 No one asked me any questions, and I was too upset to say anything.
 “Irish trash,” I heard one of them mutter.
 I never knew where Mother was buried.
 I never visited the grave.
-Mrs. O’Connor took me to St. Mary’s Church to light candles for Mother’s soul.
-How beautiful it was.
-A white statue of the Blessed Virgin seemed to be floating in in the blue sky in heaven above the altar.
-I hoped Mother was in a place like that.
+Mrs. O’Connor took me to St. James Church to light candles for Mother’s soul.
+How beautiful it was. he Blessed Virgin draped in blue stood next to altar.
 As I prayed the Rosary, the Blessed Virgin assured me that Mother was with her.
 (2)

 Mrs. O’Connor said I could stay on with them, if I worked to contribute to the expenses and helped with the children.
 When I held little Patrick, I thought of Hudson and Hugh, but I kept back my tears.
 The baby brought a smile to my face.
 Mrs. O’Connor helped me find a job washing stairs in one of the buildings nearby.
 She told me never to say my real age, but to tell everyone I was 16 going on 17.
 I had never lied before, and I feared that God would punish me, but soon I got used to lying about my age.